tblaase/Net_Practice/README.md

 And now to connect all of the above mentioned topics.<br>
 In order to have a functioning network, you now need to apply all of the parts talked about earlier.<br>
-If there should be a working connection in a network, the devices somehow need to be connected, either directly or by the help of routers which are part of both networks.
+If there should be a working connection in a network, the devices somehow need to be connected, either directly or with the help of routers which are part of both networks.

-Now you may ask, how do i know if two devices are part of the same network?<br>
+Now you may ask, how do I know if two devices are part of the same network?<br>
 For this you need to combine the IP-address and the mask of the devices in order to get the network-adress, that device is part of.<br>
-By combining i mean, doing a bit-by-bit-AND-opperation.<br>
+By combining I mean, doing a bit-by-bit-AND-opperation.<br>
 For that we first need to translate the IP and the mask to binary.<br>
 i.e.:<br>
 IP: `192.168.100.1` in binary: `11000000.10101000.1100100.00000001`<br>